-On April 28, 2017, Steven P. Sukel and Yancen Lu were appointed to the Board of Directors to serve as our directors.
-Mr. Sukel and Mr. Lu both entered into agreements pursuant to which they will serve as directors.
+On February 21, 2017, Ms. Ingariola and the Company entered into an Executive Retention Agreement effective February 9, 2017 pursuant to which Ms. Ingariola agreed to serve as Chief Financial Officer.
+As partial compensation, the Company granted Ms. Ingariola a Stock Option to acquire 2,000,000 shares of common stock at an exercise price of \$0.50 per share for a period of ten years.
+The Stock Options vest in 36 equal tranches commencing on the grant date.
+On April 28, 2017, Steven P. Sukel and Yancen Lu were appointed to the Board of Directors of our company to serve as directors.
+Mr. Sukel and Mr. Yancen Lu both entered into agreements pursuant to which they will serve as directors.
 The director agreements provide that they will receive options to receive 40,000 shares of common stock per year at an exercise price equal to the closing price on December 31st of the prior year.
 The options shall vest in equal amounts quarterly and shall be exercisable for a period of five years.
-The options for 2017 have been pro-rated.
-As a result, each director shall receive a stock option to acquire 30,000 shares of common stock during 2017 for a term of five years vesting 10,000 shares at the beginning of each quarter commencing April 1, 2017.
-The exercise price for the initial grant in April 2017 was set at \$1.49 per share.
-In connection with the option vest, we recorded stock-based compensation of \$29,800.
+During the nine months ended September 30, 2017, we granted a total of 444,448 options to our Chief Financial Officer at a fixed exercise price of \$0.50 per share and granted a total of 40,000 options to our two directors at a fixed exercise price of \$0.50 per share.
+In connection with the option vest, we recorded stock-based compensation of \$602,224 for the nine months ended September 30, 2017.